 Step 1: Choose a canvas size

-The canvas defaults to a square 1:1, but you can use the “Resize” button in the toolbar to change the shape of your video collage for other social media platforms: 9:16 for Instagram and SnapChat Stories, 16:9 for YouTube, 4:5 and 5:4 for Facebook, Twitter, Tumblr and LinkedIn.
+The canvas defaults to a square 1:1, but you can use the buttons in the side panel to change the shape of your video collage for other social media platforms: 9:16 for Instagram and SnapChat Stories, 16:9 for YouTube, 4:5 and 5:4 for Facebook, Twitter, Tumblr and LinkedIn.

-You can also make the canvas bigger or smaller by using the “Add padding” buttons in the Resize toolbar.
+You can also make the canvas bigger or smaller by using the “Expand padding” buttons in the side toolbar.
 These controls enable a very wide or narrow canvas for your video collage.

 Step 2: Upload images and videos

 Use the “Upload” button to add your images and videos.
-Kapwing supports images, GIFs, and videos (as long as the file is smaller than 300 MB).
+Kapwing supports images, GIFs, and videos (as long as the file is smaller than 500 MB or 1 GB for Kapwing Pro Workspaces).
 You can upload directly from your phone or computer, or you can import from a YouTube, Vimeo, Google Images, or Giphy URL.
 You can add and resize as many images and videos as you want on the canvas.

 Step 3: Design your collage